“Life begins at the end of your comfort zone.” – Neale Donald Walsch.

 The virus has completely and utterly changed life as we know it, particularly for those of us who live in the western world.

-But now, it’s not just our social lives, our everyday habits and routines have been completely disrupted.
+But now, it’s not just our social lives that have been changed.
+Our everyday habits and routines have been completely disrupted!
 We can do little more than simply stay at home.

-Sadly, for many people, the pandemic has had a terrible impact on the quality of life.
+Sadly, for many people, the pandemic has had a terrible impact on their quality of life.
 Many are out of pocket, having lost their jobs and livelihoods.

 These really are unprecedented times we live in.
 This crisis has certainly pushed many people right to the end of their comfort zone.

-Do you remember that famous quote we mentioned at the start of this article? life begins at the end of your comfort zone.
+But do you remember that famous quote we mentioned at the start of this article? life begins at the end of your comfort zone.

 Despite widespread suffering and uncertainty, this pesky pandemic might have some positive side effects on our health and wellbeing.